 According to the affidavit for the motorist’s arrest, he also submitted to a drug test, and the results are pending.
 Currently, he faces charges for first-degree negligent injury, which is a felony.

-If you were injured or lost a loved one due to another motorist’s negligence, contact Laborde Earles Law Firm.
+If you were injured or lost a loved one due to another motorist’s negligence, contact Laborde Earles Injury Lawyers.
 A Baton Rouge personal injury lawyer will help you pursue justice and compensation for medical bills and other damages.

 Do Major Insurance Providers Cover Medical Bills for DUI Accident Victims?

-If a member of your family was killed by a drunk driver in Louisiana, turn to Laborde Earles Law Firm for legal guidance.
+If a member of your family was killed by a drunk driver in Louisiana, turn to Laborde Earles Injury Lawyers for legal guidance.
 We have helped accident victims and their families recover more than $200 million in successful settlements and verdicts.